mariuszslabicki/timbit/README.md

 ```

+To run the simulation you must have a proper config file.
+You can use an existing config.example, just copy it in the same directory as `config`

 If you don't have pipenv, install packages and evaluate `python3 simulate.py`.

-To run the simulation you must have a proped config file.
-You can use an existing config.example, just copy it in the same directory as `config`